abwebdevelopers/oc-imageresize-plugin/README.md

 **Further Modifications**

-A few image adjustment tools have been implemented into this plugin, which utilise their intervention/image counterparts:
+A few image adjustment tools and filters have been implemented into this plugin, which utilise their Intervention Image library counterparts.

 Usage of the modifiers is simple, either add them in a `key: value` fashion in the 3rd argument of the resize filter, or by using the modify filter, as such: